A great philosopher from a faraway land once said, “Ohana means family. Family means no one gets left behind, or forgotten.”

 Included are a few pictures of some of the families I’ve made at Furman.
 I think there are still a few more for me to find before May rolls around – but if not, I think these aren’t too bad.

-In order: my freshman year roommate and I, very cold and waiting for dinner in New York City.
-You may recall my previous story about making us miss our reservation.
+My freshman year roommate and I, very cold and waiting for dinner in New York City.
+You may recall my previous story about making us miss our reservation because I chased after what was either Lin Manuel Miranda or a time-displaced revolutionary soldier.

 Next, Improv my freshman year and then sophomore year.
 We are nothing if not Furman’s most photogenic organization.